xtdf/LeapMusic/README.md

 Feel free to provide feedback on software or translation issues at:\
 leapmusic@outlook.com

-`The software is a learning work for developers and does not comply with development standards, so it is not open source. `
+`The software is a learning work and does not comply with development standards, so it is not open source. `